Foramen spinosum

-The foramen spinosum is often used as a landmark in neurosurgery, due to its close relations with other cranial foramina.
+The foramen spinosum is often used as a landmark in neurosurgery due to its close relations with other cranial foramina.
 It was first described by Jakob Benignus Winslow in the 18th century.

 Structure

-The foramen spinosum is a foramen in the sphenoid bone of the skull.
-It connects the middle cranial fossa to the infratemporal fossa.
+The foramen spinosum is a small foramen in the greater wing of the sphenoid bone of the skull.
+It connects the middle cranial fossa (superiorly), and infratemporal fossa (inferiorly).

+Contents

+The foramen transmits the middle meningeal artery and vein, and sometimes the meningeal branch of the mandibular nerve (it may pass through the foramen ovale instead).

+Relations

+The foramen is situated just anterior to the sphenopetrosal suture.
 It is located posterolateral to the foramen ovale, and anterior to the sphenoidal spine.

+A groove for the middle meningeal artery and vein extends anterolaterally from the foramen.

 Variation

 The foramen spinosum varies in size and location.
 The foramen is rarely absent, usually unilaterally, in which case the middle meningeal artery enters the cranial cavity through the foramen ovale.
 It may be incomplete, which may occur in almost half of the population.
 Conversely, in a minority of cases (less than 1%), it may also be duplicated, particularly when the middle meningeal artery is also duplicated.

 The foramen may pass through the sphenoid bone at the apex of the spinous process, or along its medial surface.